uzh-bf/gbl-knowledge/resources/GBL Web.md

 # GBL Web
+**Status**: In Progress

-The website hosted at https://www.gbl.uzh.ch/ is the main entrypoint for the
+The GBL website hosted at https://www.gbl.uzh.ch/ is the main entrypoint for the Game-Based Learning project that we work on at the Department of Banking and Finance of the University of Zurich.